godotengine/godot-docs/classes/class_rigidbody2d.rst

 **Note:** You should not change a RigidBody2D's ``position`` or ``linear_velocity`` every frame or even very often.
 If you need to directly affect the body's state, use :ref:`_integrate_forces<class_RigidBody2D__integrate_forces>`, which allows you to directly access the physics state.

 If you need to override the default physics behavior, you can write a custom force integration.
-See member custom_integrator.
+See :ref:`custom_integrator<class_RigidBody2D_custom_integrator>`.

 Member Function Description
 ---------------------------